dc-mst/portfolio2/content/authors/d-cmst/_index.md

 # Actively contributing to [Open-Source projects]({{< relref "/projects#open-source" >}}) as well as learn new stuff every day and I would try to share in this blog.
 ---

-# :mexico: :us: :football: :soccer: :baby: :dog: :video_game: :airplane: :computer: {{< icon name="jedi-order" pack="fab" >}}
+# :computer: :cat: :wine: :video_game: :movie:

 ## $ whoami

-I'm a proud father of Emma, dedicated husband of [Ale](https://twitter.com/4l381), avid soccer fanatic, beer lover, and fond of all things GNU/Linux related.
+I'm a geeky guy, mathematician by education and self-taught developer.
+Wine and cats lover, fond of all things GNU/Linux related.

-Currently working as a **Senior Container Infrastructure Consultant** at **[Red Hat](https://redhat.com/)** helping customer with their Cloud Native projects, focused on OpenShift migration and modernization for Enterprise clients.
-Prior to Red Hat I worked on **[Rackspace](https://www.rackspace.com)** and **[Mexican Stock Exchange (BMV)](https://www.bmv.com.mx/)**.
+I'm currently rebasing myself in Bologna (Italy) and looking for a job here, after some years abroad.

-As today I consider myself a Technologist.
-I have become knowledgeable in many areas of systems, cloud computing, and various other fields like:
+I've been involved with software development for more than 15 years, becoming knowledgeable in many areas of systems, cloud computing, and various other fields like:

+- Python programming
 - Linux Servers
 - Cloud Computing
 - Operating Systems
 - IaC (Infrastructure as Code)
 - Networking
 - Cloud Native technologies
-- GitOps

 I enjoy attend meetups and events to learn about new technologies, talk with interesting people and exchange stickers.

-I'm active on LinkedIn and Github, and occasionally on Twitter.
+I'm active on Github and do not enjoy modern social platform like Instagram, Twitter, etc.